15 Companion Plants to Grow With Tulips This Season

 Allium blooms in late spring with spherical bright purple, pink or white flowers.

-Often referred to as ‘ornamental onions,’ allium bloom in late spring to early summer.
+Often referred to as ‘ornamental onions,’ alliums bloom in late spring to early summer.
 Their stems are sturdy and leafless, ranging in height from 6 inches to 4 feet.
-Their blooms are bold and spherical in vibrant colors of pink, purple, whites, and reds.
+The blooms are bold and spherical in vibrant colors of pink, purple, whites, and reds.
 They typically flower for a long time, with some varieties lasting four weeks.

-Planting allium alongside tulips will give you some variation in height and texture.
+Planting allium as a tulip companion plant will give you some variation in height and texture.
 They will typically be opening up just when tulips are beginning to fade, so your beds will be timed for continuous color.

 Pansy